juespega/holbertonschool-shell/basics/README.md

 10. This script is for change the working directory to the previous one
 11. This script is for lists all files
 12. This script is for prints the type of the file
+13. This script is for create a symbolic link